fhioki/map-/docs/source/input_file.rst

    Environmental properties like water depth, sea density, and gavity constant are set by the calling program.
    They are purposely absent in the MAP++ input file to prevent force imbalances from coefficient mismatches.

-The MAP input file is divided into four sections:
+The MAP++ input file is divided into four sections:

 * **LINE DICTIONARY:** Defines the material properties of the line.